Billy McKinney Player Props: Yankees vs. Rockies

 Billy McKinney At The Plate

-- McKinney is hitting .237 with three doubles, a triple, four home runs and three walks.
+- McKinney is batting .228 with three doubles, a triple, four home runs and four walks.

-- In six games this year, McKinney has picked up an RBI, with more than one RBI once.
+- McKinney has driven in a run in six games this season (22.2%), including one multiple-RBI game.

-- He has scored in eight of 26 games so far this year.
+- He has scored a run in eight of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.